 The supplier undertakes, within the framework of its business relationship with us, not to make any agreements with other companies or to agree on concerted practices with other companies aiming to or bringing about a prevention, restriction or distortion of competition under applicable antitrust regulations.

 The supplier guarantees that it will comply with the applicable laws governing the general minimum wage and commit sub-suppliers engaged by it to the same extent.
 On request, the supplier shall evidence compliance with the foregoing guarantee.
 In the event of a breach of the foregoing guarantee, the supplier shall hold us harmless from all third party claims and is obliged to reimburse any fines imposed on us in this connection.

-In the event of severe violations of the law by the supplier and in the event of violations of the provisions of paragraphs 16.1 to 16.4, we reserve the right to withdraw from the existing contracts or to terminate them without notice.
+In the event of severe violations of the law by the supplier and in the event of violations of the provisions of paragraphs 16.1 to 16.4, we re-serve the right to withdraw from the existing contracts or to terminate them without notice.

-The place of performance is the place to which the goods are to be delivered in accordance with the contract or where the service is to be rendered.
+Unless otherwise agreed, the place of performance is the place to which the goods are to be delivered in accordance with the contract or where the service is to be rendered.